-Sickness Prevention Tip #3: You Can’t Kill Colds, But You Can Prevent Them
+Sickness Prevention Tip #3: You Can’t Kill Colds, But You Can Help Prevent Them

 Let’s get this myth out of the way fast: Vitamin C does not “cure” colds.
 There’s absolutely no research to suggest such a thing, and until something changes, there’s no reason to super-load the popular antioxidant once an illness hits.

-That said, there are many benefits to taking vitamin C, as well as vitamin D, B-complex vitamins, probiotics, and fish oil on a daily basis.
+That said, there are things you can do to help strengthen your overall immune system and assist with prevention.
+For example, there are some potential benefits to taking vitamin C, as well as vitamin D, B-complex vitamins, probiotics, and fish oil on a daily basis.
 Remember, prevention is the name of the game to better health, and these nutrient aids supply your body with what it needs to fight sickness.

 Vitamin C is involved with growth development and repair of your body’s tissues.
 This means it helps with everything from the formation of collagen, healing would, and yes—protecting your immune system.
 It also helps fight against free radicals, which are linked to every bad illness or health condition imaginable.

 Vitamin D is known as the sunshine vitamin, but among its numerous benefits is its ability to help protect against upper respiratory infections.
 In fact, Canadian researchers found that people who take at like 10,000 IU of vitamin D3 per week (so just about 1500 IUs per day) can cut their likelihood of illness by 50 percent.